-On January 10, 2017, the Company and certain of its subsidiaries (each a "Subsidiary" and collectively with the Issuer, the "Company") entered into an amended and restated revenue sharing and securities purchase agreement (the "ARRSSPA") with DBD, an affiliate of Fortress Credit Corp. ("Fortress"), under which the Company and DBD amended and restated the Revenue Sharing and Securities Purchase Agreement dated January 29, 2015 (the "Original Agreement") pursuant to which (i) Fortress purchased \$20,000,000 in promissory notes, (ii) an interest in the Company's revenues from certain activities and (iii) warrants to purchase 100,000 shares of the Company's common stock.
-As of the close of the restructuring on January 10, 2017, there was \$20,131,158 in outstanding principal and PIK interest accrued.
+On January 10, 2017, the Company and certain of its subsidiaries (each a "Subsidiary" and collectively with the Issuer, the "Company") entered into an amended and restated revenue sharing and securities purchase agreement (the "ARRSSPA") with DBD, under which the Company and DBD amended and restated the Revenue Sharing and Securities Purchase Agreement dated January 29, 2015 (the "Original Agreement") pursuant to which (i) Fortress purchased \$20,000,000 in promissory notes, (ii) an interest in the Company's revenues from certain activities and (iii) warrants to purchase 100,000 shares of the Company's common stock.
+As of the close of the restructuring on January 10, 2017, there was \$15,630,103 in outstanding principal and PIK interst accrued.